Winterizing Hardy Aquatic Plants

 Fall is the recommended time for cleaning your pond.
 To clean, empty your pond by storing all plants, either in buckets or covered in wet newspaper.
 Keep plants out of the sun and douse them with water to keep them wet.
 A kiddy swimming pool works great to house both fish and plants.
 Catch the fish when the water level is low so as not to stress them.
 Put them in the kiddy pool or a bucket with water from the pond.
 Make sure there is a pump in the container to provide oxygen for the fish.
 Also, test the pH of the water you are removing from the pond and the pH of the new water the fish will be going into once the pond is cleaned.
 There should be no more that ½ degree difference between the two.
 If there is, adjust the new waters pH level.
 After catching fish and removing the last bit of water, scrub pond sides with a brush and water.
 DO NOT use soap or bleach as this can harm your plants and fish.
 Rinse and remove any excess water.
 A wet-dry vacuum works well for water removal.
 Remember to add a dechlorinator to condition your water and remove the chlorine and chloramines from your water.
 If you are not going to change your water, remove all debris from bottom and do a 20% water change.
 Helen Nash, author of The Pond Doctor says if your pond does not have a build-up of sludge or leaves, your pond does not need cleaning out.
 Just vacuum the bottom and cover with a net to prevent leaves from settling to the bottom.
-The net, which is available at our Garden Center, is used to prevent leaves and other debris from accumulating in the pond.
+Netting, which is available at our Garden Center, is used to prevent leaves and other debris from accumulating in the pond.

 Feeding Schedule of Fish

-Feed your fish normally with either Tetra Koi Vibrance until the water temperature drops below 60 degrees.
-From 60 degrees to 50 degrees, feed with Tetra Spring & Fall Diet, preferably in the middle of the day.
+Feed your fish normally with either Tetra Koi Vibrance until the water temperature drops below 60°F. From 60° to 50°F, feed with Tetra Spring & Fall Diet, preferably in the middle of the day.
 Many people worry about their fish going hungry in the winter and want to feed the fish on warm days.
 This is not recommended.
-Cold weather makes the fish’s digestion slow down and feeding them when temperatures are below 50 degrees may cause the fish to become constipated.
+Cold weather makes the fish’s digestion slow down and feeding them when temperatures are below 50°F may cause the fish to become constipated.
 By the time cold weather hits, healthy fish should have enough stored fat to carry them through the winter with no feeding until spring temperatures arrive to stimulate activity.
 Come March or April, your fish will be hungry again.
 Do not feed them anything except Tetra Spring & Fall Diet until their metabolism is up and running fully.
 If your pond containing fish is completely covered by ice for more that a few days, the fish will suffocate because gasses get trapped beneath the ice.
 This happened more quickly when decaying plant debris lies on the bottom of the pond.
 The fish only need a small air hole to survive.
 If the pond freezes, do not pound on the ice to break a hole.
 This will create shock waves which may injure or kill your fish.
 It is better to provide a hole before the pond freezes by floating a log on top of the pond or by running your pump.